Worldwide Webcams

 Cam shows panoramic view over Toronto in Canada.
 Toronto, the capital of the province of Ontario, is a major Canadian city along Lake Ontario’s northwestern shore.
 It is the most populous city in Canada and is the capital city of the Canadian province of Ontario.
 With a population of 2,794,356 in 2021, it is the fourth-most populous city in all of North America with its meto area's population at 6,202,225.

 The city of Toronto has a hot summer humid continental climate with warm, humid summers and cold winters with frequent snow.
 Weather records go back all the way to 1840 and show that the highest temperature ever recorded in Toronto was 40.6°C (105°F) on July 8, 9 and 10, 1936, during the 1936 North American heat wave.
 The coldest temperature ever recorded was −32.8°C (−27°F) on January 10, 1859.
-The city sees 714.0 mm (28.1 inches) of rain a year and 121.5 cm (47.8 inches) of snow each winter on average.
+The city sees 714.0 millimeters (28.1 inches) of rain a year and 121.5 centimeters (47.8 inches) of snow each winter on average.

 Calgary, Alberta, Canada